/2 exhaust pipes and finned nuts

 Stripped BMW motorcycle exhaust threads

-It is possible to remove the head and send it to any number of shops that are set up to repair the threads.
+You can remove the head and send it to any number of shops that are set up to repair the threads.
 Some weld it up and machine the threads down.
 Some cut off the old threads flush and bore out the hole and insert a pre-made piece and weld it in.
 Both seem to work well.
 The same shop will replace any missing fins for a small sum.
 At the same time, you will want to do a valve job.
 Soon you will have hundreds of dollars in that head.
 All because you were too cheap to cut the nut off in the first place.

-I highly suggest that anyone that does some of their own mechanical work should be prepared for this work.
+I highly suggest that anyone that does some of their mechanical work should be prepared for this work.
 Buy a good BMW motorcycle exhaust nut tool and at least one spare nut.
 They are very cheap.

 Aftermarket finned nut